-This document describes the process for ingesting and performing automated quality assurance and control procedures on the data collected in the field pertaining to AOS Protocol and Procedure: Aquatic Microbial Sampling (AD[06]).
-The raw data that are processed in this document are detailed in the file, NEON Raw Data Validation for Surface water microbe cell count (NEON.DP0.20138) (AD[04]), provided in the download package for this data product.
-Please note that raw data products (denoted by 'DP0') may not always have the same numbers (e.g., '20138') as the corresponding L1 data product.
+This document describes the process for ingesting and performing automated quality assurance and control procedures on the data collected in the field pertaining to AOS Protocol and Procedure: Aquatic Microbial Sampling (AD[10]).
+The raw data that are processed in this document are detailed in the file NEON Raw Data Validation for Surface Water Microbe Cell Count (DP0.20138.001) (AD[04]), provided in the download package for this data product.
+Please note that raw, L0 data products (denoted by 'DP0') may not always have the same numbers (e.g., '20138') as the corresponding L1 data product.